ansellim/apartments/README.md

 # LATEST UPDATES

+### update 25/11/21 3.36am - ansel
+Reorganized data.
+Raw data now in data/raw.
+Processed data will remain in data/processed.
+Intermediary data in data/with_quality_scores.
+Added quality data to multiple feature types: pls refer to df_with_features for example with just 10 properties and 10 features (a feature is a "place of interest" within 1km of a property).
+Note that "add_quality_data.py" is new script for computing quality metrics and recomputing quantity metrics; please use the new recalculated values instead of previously old calculated values.
+Script has to be run later over many hours for the actual dataset.
+For now, please work with the "df_with_features.csv" (unscaled data) or "df_with_features_scaled" (scaled data); this will be, apart from minor modifications and refactoring, the schema of the data file I will produce.

 ### update 24/11/21 9.10pm - key
 Managed to get the database and data retrieval part working.
 Database is stored in data/property.db, currently loaded a dummy dataset into the database, you can view the dummy dataset at data/property.csv